desertwitch/zipfuse/README.md

 ## Performance considerations

+The filesystem is read-only, purpose-built and assumes more or less static content being served for a few consuming applications.
+While it may well be possible it works for larger-scale operations or in more complex environments, it was not built for such and should always be used with appropriate cautions.

 It is important to note that uncompressed ZIP archives will offer raw I/O performance, provided that `--must-crc32` is not enabled.
 For users wishing to utilize only the organizational benefit of ZIP archives, creating their ZIP